The digital transformation

 But how do you digitalize the authorities and administrative institutions securely and sustainably?
 Ideally, by getting the basis right and proceeding in a GDPR-compliant manner: With a highly secure IT network from a leading European manufacturer of network technology who has years of experience in the public sector.
 Read here how to set up and expand your management network to serve digitalization.

-Public administration and the research sector will be covered by the EU network and information security directive, NIS2, in the future.
-The directive must be transposed into national law by October 2024.
-Compliance will be checked thoroughly.
-This makes it all the more important to prepare for the new requirements now and take appropriate measures to fulfil them.
-We are happy to help you identify and implement them.
+Public administration and the research sector will be covered by the EU Network and Information Security Directive, NIS2, in the future.
+It must be transposed into national law by October 2024.
+Compliance will be carefully monitored.
+This makes it all the more important to prepare for the new requirements now and take appropriate measures to comply – also to strengthen your own Digital Sovereignty.
+We are happy to help you identify these and implement them with digital sovereignty.

 Steps in the digitalization of public institutions